oneapi-src/level-zero-spec/core/PROG.md

     + fences may share device memory with all other fences for the queue or device.
     + events may be implemented using pipelined operations as part of the program execution.
     + fences are implicit, coarse-grain execution and memory barriers.
-    + event support explicit, fine-grain execution and memory barriers.
+    + events support explicit, fine-grain execution and memory barriers.
 - Allows distinction on which type of primitive may be shared across devices.

 ## <a name="fnc">Fences</a>